datatrail-jhu/03_fileorganization/manuscript/06_nav_terminal.md

 o) `rm -r ../../../products/writing`

 {choose-answers: 4}
+?7 Refer to the above diagram of a file system for this question.
+The current working directory is the `raw_data` directory.
+Which of the following commands will delete the `exploratory` directory?

+C) `rm -r ../../figures/exploratory`
+o) `rm ../figures/exploratory`
+o) `rm ../../figures/exploratory`
+o) `rm ../../../figures/exploratory`
+o) `rm -r ../figures/exploratory`
+o) `rm -r ../../../figures/exploratory`
+o) `rm /figures/exploratory`

+{choose-answers: 4}
-?
-Refer to the above diagram of a file system for this question.
+?8 Refer to the above diagram of a file system for this question.
 The current working directory is the `raw_code` directory.
 This directory contains 4 files: `tidy1.R`, `tidy2.R`, `trim1.R`, `trim2.R`.
 Which of the following commands will move only the `tidy1.R` and `tidy2.R` files out of this directory and into the `final_code` directory?

 C) `mv tidy1.R tidy2.R ../final_code/`
 C) `mv tidy*.R ../final_code/`